Q&A: Why rising interest rates are shaking financial markets

 But those bonds issued a year ago look less attractive in comparison.
 That means their resale price drops, something mutual funds and ETFs with such bonds in their portfolios must account for.
 Prices for long-term bonds are more sensitive to rises in rates than short-term ones, because they lock investors into a lower rate for a longer period.

-As a result, bond funds have logged losses the last couple days, though generally milder than for stock funds.
-One of the largest bond funds, the iShares Core U.S. Aggregate Bond ETF, is down 0.8 percent since Tuesday, its worst two-day performance since February.
+As a result, bond funds have logged losses recently, though generally milder than for stock funds.
+One of the largest bond funds, the iShares Core U.S. Aggregate Bond ETF, is down 0.9 percent since last Tuesday.

-A swoon in bond funds can be particularly unsettling for investors because they're supposed to be the safe part of anyone's portfolio, offering stability when stocks go on another stomach-churning runs.
+A swoon in bond funds can be particularly unsettling for investors because they're supposed to be the safe part of anyone's portfolio, offering stability when stocks go on another of their stomach-churning runs.

 SHOULD I PANIC ABOUT RISING RATES?

+One measure of fear in the market is at its highest level since April.
+The VIX, which measures how much volatility investors expect from the S&P 500 over the next 30 days, was up more than 35 percent at one point on Wednesday.

+But if the recent rise in rates turns more gradual, markets could be better able to digest it.

-For bond funds, higher rates are knocking down prices, but they should also eventually mean more income.
+For bond funds, higher rates should mean more income in the long run, even though they're knocking down prices at the moment.
 If rates rise slowly, that higher income could offset the price drops and leave investors with positive returns.

-For stocks, higher rates make investors less willing to pay high prices for each $1 in profits that a company produces, because bonds look like better alternatives.
-But if rates are rising due to a strengthening economy, corporate profits should also be rising, which could help the case for holding onto stocks.
+For stocks, rates seem to be rising due to a strengthening economy, which should eventually feed through into corporate profits.
+That would help the case for holding onto stocks.

 The Federal Reserve has repeatedly pledged to raise rates only gradually.
 Last month it indicated it may raise rates in December for the fourth time this year, three times in 2019 and perhaps once in 2020.